shap/shap/CONTRIBUTING.md

 ### Documentation

 The documentation is built on CI, and is hosted by readthedocs.
+If you have modified the docstrings or notebooks, please also check that the changes are rendered properly in the generated HTML files.

 To build the documentation locally:

+1. Navigate to the `docs` directory
-1. Run `make docs`
+2. Run `make html`
-2. Go to <http://localhost:8000> and check that everything looks good
+3. Open "_build/html/index.html" in your browser

 ## Pull Requests (PRs)